logologologo

 Questions to the EEOC can be directed to 202.921.2539

-Disclaimer: This blog is maintained by Lustig & Wickert, P.C. which produces it to provide general information about itself as well as general news about business law.
+Disclaimer: This website is maintained by Lustig & Wickert, PLLC. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
 The information you obtain at this site is not, nor is it intended to be, legal advice upon which you should rely or act.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, P.C. and the user or browser.
+Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, PLLC. and the user or browser.
 You should not send any confidential information to us until and unless a formal attorney-client relationship has been established.
 If you would like to discuss your concerns call us at 847.509.9090 or contact us by email at Info@Lustiglaw.com.

 There is no better time for small business owners looking to sell their closely held business.
 However, business owners hoping to cash out can quickly discover that issues with their internal financials can become a roadblock to a sale.
 Disorganized or missing financial or corporate records when selling your business can turn off potential buyers, who demand complete transparency when buying a business.
 Financial mistakes that can derail a transaction include: